 Engagement with our shareholders is very important to us.
-Even with substantial support of our executive compensation program, in 2022, members of the senior management team invited institutional shareholders, representing approximately 64% of our Class A Common Stock, to engage with the team on Baker Hughes' strategy, ESG program, governance structure, and key executive compensation practices and to listen to their feedback and priorities.
+Even with substantial support of our executive compensation program, in 2023, members of the senior management team routinely invited institutional shareholders to engage with the team on Baker Hughes' strategy, ESG program, governance structure, and key executive compensation practices and to listen to their feedback and priorities.
 We believe that by engaging with our shareholders, we can further align our compensation objectives with shareholders' long-term interests.